xuyuji9000/information/README.md

     > Information needs to be resolved in certain coding.

+- Q: What is Code?

+  A: Code is a system of rules to convert information into another form for communication or storage.

 - Q: What's the relationship between *information* and *data*?

   A1: Data is unit of information[1].